9 things to know about buying Croatian property

 - How to get help with buying property

-Nationals of EU member states and legal entities from EU member states can acquire the right of ownership under the same rules as Croatian nationals and legal entities with headquarters in Croatia, with regards to residential property.
-EU/EEA citizens are not allowed to purchase agricultural land as individuals, as there is currently a ban in place until 2023.
+Nationals of EU/EEA member states and legal entities from EU/EEA member states can acquire the right of ownership under the same rules as Croatian nationals and legal entities with headquarters in Croatia, with regards to residential property.
+EU/EEA citizens are not allowed to purchase agricultural land as individuals, as there is currently a ban in place until 30 June, 2023.
 They can only purchase agricultural land using a Croatian company.

 An EU/EEA citizen can purchase residential property without obtaining consent from the Ministry of Justice.

-Nationals of Swiss Confederation can also acquire the right of ownership under the same guidelines as EU/EEA citizens.
-However, when applying for the entry into the land registry, they must enclose a proof of temporary stay together with the rest of the required documentation.
+Nationals of the Swiss Confederation can also acquire the right of ownership under the same guidelines as EU/EEA citizens.
+However, when applying for entry into the land registry, they must enclose proof of temporary stay together with the rest of the required documentation.

 If you are a third-country national, the right of ownership of a property in Croatia can be acquired on the basis of reciprocity.
 The principle of reciprocity is called “uzajamnost za stjecanje prava vlasništva na nekretninama u Republici Hrvatskoj”.